 Use CI/CD for testing and deployment

-When you check a change into source control or create a pull request, use Docker Cloud or another CI/CD pipeline to automatically build and tag a Docker image and test it.
-Docker Cloud can also deploy tested apps straight into production.
+When you check in a change to source control or create a pull request, use Docker Hub or another CI/CD pipeline to automatically build and tag a Docker image and test it.

-Take this even further with Docker EE by requiring your development, testing, and security teams to sign images before they can be deployed into production.
-This way, you can be sure that before an image is deployed into production, it has been tested and signed off by, for instance, development, quality, and security teams.
+Take this even further with by requiring your development, testing, and security teams to sign images before they are deployed into production.
+This way, before an image is deployed into production, it has been tested and signed off by, for instance, development, quality, and security teams.

 Differences in development and production environments